quicwg/multipath/draft-ietf-quic-multipath.md

 If no MAX_PATHS frame was received yet, the Maximum Paths value corresponds to the value of initial_max_paths transport parameter.

-When there are not enough unused path identifiers, endpoints can send a MAX_PATHS frame to inform the peer that new path identifiers are available.
+When there are no connection IDs available for unused path identifiers, endpoints can send a MAX_PATHS frame to inform the peer that new path identifiers are available.